pchuck/monome-teletype/README.md

 * TR 1-8: on fader level change
 * CV 1-8: fader level

+## generative-chords
+* IN1 is clock
+* outputs 1-4 are random degrees of a chord selected by the param knob
+* triggers 1-4 are probabilistic gates (1: 100%, 2:75%, 3:50%, 4:25%)

 ## krell-w-crow (14)
 Krell generates random notes on teletype, with crow producing envelopes.
 * IN1-IN4 are clock